salesforcecli/plugin-org/messages/refresh.sandbox.md

 # error.SandboxNameLength

-The sandbox name "%s" should be 10 or fewer characters.
+The sandbox name "%s" must be 10 or fewer characters.

 # error.NoSandboxName